Blog

 • His legacy continues to inspire new generations of tennis enthusiasts.

-• The tennis great’s impact on the sport extends beyond his on-court achievements.
+• The tennis great’s impact on the sport extends beyond his on-court achievements, much like Bjorn Borg’s lasting influence.

 • His influence on Swedish tennis has been particularly significant.